xsoophx/Kymatik/README.md

 **Important: Make sure to initialize Koin before using it.
 This can be done through instantiating the class or by inheriting from it.
 Alternatively, you can also call `KoinManager.INSTANCE` to initialize Koin.**

+All the examples from above can be used with Koin as well.
+Here's an example of how to use Kymatik with Koin:

 ### 1. Implement KoinComponent and call `KoinManager.INSTANCE` to initialize Koin: